-As the cliche goes, the first bite is with the eye, and you do need to have professionally taken high quality photographs of all your products.
-But food is about so much more than aesthetics, and to effectively sell it online you really need to engage your customers’ senses.
+The first bite is with the eye and Instagrammers devour picture-perfect food and drink images on the platform.
+But food is about so much more than aspirational food imagery.
+To effectively sell it online you really need to engage your customers’ senses.

 Aroma – Smell is perhaps the most powerful of all our senses, and we’ve all experienced moments when a scent has carried us off down memory lane.
 Good food copywriting plays on the strength of this primal sense, with words like fresh, minty, aromatic and fragrant mixing well with comparative similes borrowed from other areas of language.

-Adding depth – People like eating food that has a story.
-So if your food is the result of a family recipe handed down through generations, or if it’s been developed over many years by top chefs, or sourced from a seldom explored corner of the world, be sure to highlight these origins.
+People like eating food that has provenance and a story.
+So if your food is the result of a family recipe handed down through generations, or if it’s been developed over many years by top chefs, ethically sourced or from a seldom explored corner of the world, be sure to highlight these origins.

 Cooking up a brand image